Game Review

 At the end of each area, you'll face off with the evil Dr. Robotnik, who'll be piloting his current vehicle of choice.
 Most of these boss fights are more about observing patterns and attacking a weak spot on these vehicles.
 The difficulty curve is quite smooth throughout the game, so the game starts off fairly easy and works its way up.
 The control in the game is absolutely spot-on perfect, so you certainly won't have any trouble in that department either.
 Great level designs and some really unique boss fights highlight the game and show just why this game is still so well regarded among platforming fans, even still to this day.

-Sonic the Hedgehog Screenshot
+Sonic the Hedgehog Review - Screenshot 2 of 3

 The visuals in Sonic the Hedgehog are colorful and vibrant, but you won't have a lot of time to sit back and admire them, as they're generally flying by so quickly that it ends up looking more like a blur than anything else.
 There are some unique polygon-style sprites tossed in to give the presentation a bit of variety, and the detail in the backgrounds is astounding, even by 16-bit standards.
 It's clear that Sonic Team had a specific look they wanted to convey throughout the game and it comes through with flying colors - quite literally, in fact.
 The visuals might have gotten gradually better with each new Mega Drive Sonic release, but they certainly weren't a slouch in this original by any means.